 Sculpture on the Belgian Coast

 One of the great joys of the Belgian Coast was the fact that we kept on stumbling across great works of art just lurking in the sand dunes.
-Some of these are left over from the Beaufort festival which, once every three years, see’s many sculptures being installed along the length of the coast for an entire summer.
-Some of them are stay put for ever, like this human sized whelk by Stief Desmet.
+Every three years the Belgian Coast hosts Beaufort, sculpture festival.
+After each one some of the artworks remain, like this human sized whelk by Stief Desmet.
 2021 will see a whole new set of sculptures joining the existing works.

 World War I and the Belgian Coast